intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-intel.rst

 Usually Linus releases each -rc on a Sunday, and drm-intel-fixes gets rebased on that the following Monday.
 Usually this is a fast-forward.
-The pull request to drm-fixes for new fixes is typically sent on the following Thursday.
+The pull request to :ref:`drm-fixes` for new fixes is typically sent on the following Thursday.
 This is repeated until final release of the kernel.

 This is the fastest path to getting fixes to Linus' tree.
 It is generally for the regressions, cc:stable, black screens, GPU hangs only, and should pretty